HermanMartinus/bearblog/README.md

 ## Can Bear Blog be self-hosted?
 Bear Blog has been built as a platform and not as an individual blog generator.
-It is more like Substack than Jekyll.
+It is more like Substack than Hugo.
 Due to this it isn't possible to individually self-host a Bear Blog.

-There is currently a [Bear Blog Hugo theme](https://github.com/janraasch/hugo-bearblog) available built by [Jan Raasch](https://www.janraasch.com/), and a self-hosted version ([Polar Bear Blog](https://github.com/josephspurrier/polarbearblog)) written in Go and hosted on the serverless [Google Cloud Run](https://cloud.google.com/run) architecture by [Joseph Spurrier](https://www.josephspurrier.com).
+There are a few Hugo themes that use Bear's stylesheet which you can find on the Hugo theme repository if you really want to self host something that looks like Bear :)

 ## Wiki
 The full documentation for Bear can be found at https://docs.bearblog.dev